TheCurle/waitress/README.md

 ### Configuration

 Configuration of Waitress is bootstrapped through a TOML file.
 First, the data directory (where projects that are served and uploaded, are stored on disk).
+Additionally, the proxy cache can be configured here, but it is not required.

 You can also set the username and hash of the password for the owner account.
 The owner account is never denied access to any file, and always has access to the admin endpoint.